 Georgia Criminal Statute of Limitations Laws

-Prosecutors have time limits within which to file formal charges against defendants.
-These time limits are collectively referred to as the statute of limitations.
-The main reason for these limits it to ensure convictions are obtained with evidence, whether it's eyewitness testimony or physical evidence, that has not yet deteriated.
+Prosecutors have time limits for filing charges against defendants, called statutes of limitations.
+The main reason for these limits is to ensure that convictions are obtained with evidence, whether it's eyewitness testimony or physical evidence, that has not yet deteriorated.
 As in other states, Georgia criminal statute of limitations laws allow longer periods of time for rape, crimes against children, and other offenses where victims may not report the crime until years later.

 The basics of Georgia criminal statute of limitations laws are listed in the following table.
 See Details on State Criminal Statute of Limitations for more information.